Best RX 6500 XT Graphics Card

 Reference RX 6500 XT boost clock is 2815 MHz, while Sapphire’s boost clock is 2825 MHz.
 No significant difference there.
 But let’s see how it performs in-game.

 Overclocking the RX 6500 XT Pulse takes the GPU clock speeds up to 2940 MHz and 2400 MHz memory overclock.
-Not shabby at all.
+Not awful at all.

-Real in-game performance enhancements would be around 6% to 7%.
+Actual in-game performance improvements would be around 6% to 7%.

-Enough about that; take a glance at the temperature figures below.
+Enough about that; take a look at the heat data below.

 Thermals And Acoustics